 In addition to this, stress is related to inflammation of the eyes and blurred vision.

-The accumulation of stress hormones can alter certain cells manufactured by the liver that is responsible for destroying the hepatocytes that can cause liver disease.
+The accumulation of stress hormones can alter certain cells manufactured by the liver that are responsible for destroying the hepatocytes that can cause liver disease.

 Too much stress increases the body’s production of a hormone known as cortisol.
 Excess cortisol levels can adversely affect the frontal cortex of the brain, which is responsible for decision-making and memory.

-When cortisol levels increase due to stress, your kidneys excrete phosphate, which in turn can cause muscle weaknesses, bone disorders like rickets, and more.
+Kidneysyour kidneys excrete phosphate, which in turn can cause muscle weaknesses, bone disorders, such as rickets, and more.

 The health of your intestines is directly related to the overall health of your body, which is why it’s extremely important that you care for your colon and the entire digestive system.